Second-Order Esscher Pricing for L\'evy Models with Applications: Risk Management and Fear Quantification: Risk management application

+With the theoretical models fitted to the empirical log-returns, we calculate European option prices under the second-order Esscher measure.
+To determine the Esscher pricing interval we herein vary the second-order parameter denoted by $\psi$.
+We focus on the constant jump-diffusion (CJD) model for which the price is given by the infinite series in equation \eqref{Esscher_Price_LevyConstant}.
+For the numerical evaluation a finite series approximation with $n$ terms is employed.
+Hereto note that according to \eqref{eq: Fn(Lambda)}

-As a result of these calculations, we will fix the number of terms $n$ and truncate the remaining term when varying the second-order Esscher parameter $\psi$.
+We analyse the number of terms $n$ to be fixed while truncating the remaining terms when varying the second-order Esscher parameter $\psi$.

-As an example, we consider the parameters given in Table \ref{table: Esscher interval params} where some of the values were taken from Table \ref{table: mle params} above.
+As an example, we consider the model and option parameters given in Table \ref{table: Esscher interval params} where some of the values were taken from Table \ref{table: mle params} above.

-To determine an Essher pricing interval we calculate the Esscher prices for different values of $\psi$ using equation (\ref{eq: option price cjd}).
-We first consider the number of jumps to be $n=10$.
+We start by considering the number of jumps to be $n=10$.
 This number is motivated by \cite{kou2002jump} where the author calculates the price of an option with time to expiry of six months and suggests that numerically only the first 10 to 15 terms in the series are needed for most applications.
-While this is true for models such as Kou's model and Merton's model, it doesn't hold true for our case with a free parameter where large values of $\psi$ yield inaccurate prices contradicting some of the theoretical results given in Proposition \ref{prop: uniform convergence}, see Figure \ref{fig: interval} for example, where we observe first an increase of the option price with increasing parameter $\psi$ followed by a decrease to the value zero.
+While this is true for models such as Kou's model and Merton's model, it doesn't hold true for our case with a free parameter.
+Indeed, large values of $\psi$ yield inaccurate prices contradicting the monotonicity with respect of the parameter $\psi$ in Corollary \ref{corollary: CJD}.
+In Figure \ref{fig: interval} for example, we observe first an increase of the option price with increasing parameter values for $\psi$ followed by a decrease to the value zero.

-The behavior of the option price for this fixed number $n=10$ when $\psi$ and hence $\Lambda$ tends to infinity can be explained as follows.
-We use the terminology and notations from Proposition \ref{prop: uniform convergence}.
-Since the series is finite, the interchange between the sum and the limit is permissible in the sum $F_n(\Lambda)$, \eqref{eq: Fn(Lambda)}.
-For any $k\in \{0,\ldots,n\}$, we find
+The behavior of the option price for this fixed number $n=10$ when $\psi$ and hence, according to \eqref{Psi_limits}, $\Lambda$ tends to infinity can be explained as follows.
+Consider the finite series $\Sigma_n(\Lambda)$ in \eqref{eq: Fn(Lambda)}, then for any $k\in \{0,\ldots,n\}$ we find